schoffelen/gcmi/README.md

 ### I get low or zero estimated MI values when there is a non-linear relationship in my data

 GCMI is an approximate lower bound estimate to the true non-linear mutual information.
 GCMI quantifies dependence that can be modelled with a Gaussian copula, therefore can be thought of as having similar sensitivity to a rank correlation (in the univariate case).
-If you have e.g. a donut shape distribution (#1) or other non-linear effects (#4) the GCMI lower bound might not be tight and it could even give a value close to 0.
+If you have a distribution with non-linear effects (e.g. a donut shape) the GCMI lower bound might not be tight and it could even give a value close to 0.
 If you need sensitivity to all forms of non-linear you should use a different estimator.
 The advantages of GCMI are its robustness, computational efficiency and performance for multivariate calculations, but it is a lower bound approximation.

 ### I tried GCMI on my data but I get negative values.
 I thought MI was always positive?